How to reference ASCOT

 How to quote ASCOT questions

-The developers of the ASCOT wish the tools to be used widely in social care to promote and outcomes approach in social care practice and policy.
-However, it is important that any quotations of the ASCOT questions in publications do not violate the intellectual property, which belongs to the developers (members of the Personal Social Services Unit at the University of Kent).
-Therefore, including the full ASCOT instruments (e.g. a complete set of questions from the ASCOT SCT4/Carer SCT4 or ASCOT INT4/Carer INT4) in publications would be considered a breach of the copyright and Intellectual Property.
+Therefore, including the full ASCOT instrument (i.e., presenting the complete set of questions from any of the ASCOT meaures) in publications would be considered a breach of copyright and Intellectual Property.
 Authors should provide a fair and reasonable representation of the ASCOT instruments used in their research or practice.
-Quoting the first and the last ASCOT domain, i.e. control over daily life and dignity in the service user versions of ASCOT, and occupation and feeling encouraged and supported in the Carer versions, will give the reader a good understanding of the ASCOT measure.
+Quoting the first ASCOT domain in each measure (i.e. control over daily life in versions of ASCOT for adults with care and support needs, and occupation in ASCOT-Carer SCT4 or INT4) should be sufficient to give the reader an insight into and understanding of the ASCOT measure.
 We therefore stipulate that authors quote the questions from these domains in their publications.
 In addition, authors may provide definitions of the remaining domains.

 In some cases funder restrictions and/or preference elicitation studies necessitate full publication of the tool.
-In which case, contact the ASCOT team for further information.
+In which case, please contact the ASCOT team for further information.